 Type of transcripts you must submit depend on your situation:

-Students who have earned their GED should submit sealed transcripts for the time that they attended high school, along with official GED test scores.
+Students who have earned their GED should submit unofficial transcripts for the time that they attended high school, along with official or unofficial GED test scores.
 GED score reports may be requested via the GED website.

-Homeschooled students should submit official transcripts from an accredited curriculum and/or (as applicable) official GED test scores.
+Homeschooled students should submit unofficial transcripts from an accredited curriculum and/or (as applicable) official or unofficial GED test scores.
 See the For Homeschooled Applicants page for more information.

-International students must submit certified-true copies of their academic records.
+International students must submit unofficial copies of their academic records.
 See the For International Applicants page for more information.